HMuraja/p5-book-review/README.md

 ## UX/UI - Design
 ### Wireframes
 - Wireframes were made with Figma.
-- Wireframes were made to have quidelines for styling the pages, but not set rules for final product.
+- Wireframes were made to have guidelines for styling the pages, but not set rules for final product.
 - Released project was broadly similar to the drafted wireframes.
 - Most notable changes to the wireframes was the review cards layout.